pewpewlive/hybroid-docs/src/content/docs/language-features/loops.md

 }
 ```

+Note: the entity type has to have originated from an entity declaration.
+You cannot iterate over all motherships, for example, because they're not hybroid entities.

 ### Break and continue

 Use `break` to exit a loop early and `continue` to skip to the next iteration: